fastvolt/docs/request.md

 ```php
 use FastVolt\Core\Http\HttpRequest as Request;
 ```
-or you can use the functional method to initialise the `HttpRequest` object:
+or you can use the functional method to initialise the `HttpRequest` class:

 ```php
 request();
 ```

-## Usage
+## Quick Usage
 ```php
 # class initialisation method
 $request = new Request();